Create a new scan (full configuration)

 HTTP authentication

-In addition to the Login information, you can also indicate if the application requires HTTP authentication (Negotiate, NTLM, Kerberos, ADFS, Basic, or Digest).
-Enter the Username, Password and optionally the Domain, for ASoC to use during the scan.
+In addition to the login information, indicate whether the application requires HTTP authentication (Negotiate, NTLM, Kerberos, ADFS, Basic, or Digest).
+Enter the Username, Password, and Domain (optional) for ASoC to use during the scan.

 Setting